Active Exploration via Autoregressive Generation of Missing Data

+\bo{Empirically comparing full imputation vs. truncated generation (Figure \ref{fig:full_vs_truncated_imputation}).} We empirically compare our proposed method (Algorithm \ref{alg:Thompson_sampling_generic}), i.e., ``full imputation'', with the computationally cheaper version of Thompson sampling with autoregressive generation that limits generation to $m=500$ future timesteps, on the news setting (Section~\ref{sec:MIND}).
+We follow the procedure described in Appendix \ref{app:MIND_appendix} in forming the regret plots: we run $500$ repetitions of each bandit algorithm and in each repetition we draw a new set of $10$ actions/articles from the validation set to represent a ``new task''.
+We find that the two versions have similar performance.

+\paragraph{Varying the truncation generation length (Figure \ref{fig:mind_m}).} Throughout all our previous experiments (aside from Figure \ref{fig:full_vs_truncated_imputation}), we set $m=500$.
+In Figure \ref{fig:mind_m}, we examine the impact of varying $m$ on the regret of the algorithm with the \textsc{Flexible NN (text)} sequence model in the news recommendation setting.
+As before, we follow the procedure described in Appendix \ref{app:MIND_appendix} in forming the regret plots.
+We find that increasing $m$ reduces the regret of the algorithm; however, when $m$ is sufficiently large, the benefit of increasing $m$ further is negligible.

-\subsection{Important subtleties in autoregressive generation.}
+\subsection{Important subtleties in autoregressive generation}

-Our implementation of autoregressive generation in Section \ref{subsec:generative_posterior_sampling} makes three critical choices: \begin{enumerate} \item Potential outcomes are computed autoregressively, meaning we condition each newly generated outcome on those previously generated.
+Our implementation of autoregressive generation in Section~\ref{sec:pretrainHistorical} makes three critical choices: \begin{enumerate}[leftmargin=0.2in] \item Potential outcomes are computed autoregressively, meaning we condition each newly generated outcome on those previously generated.
 This captures persistent patterns in performance, where actions that have demonstrated strong results are more likely to continue performing well. \item Autoregressive generation is performed through random sampling rather than selecting the most likely next outcome.
-This preserves the model's implicit understanding of uncertainty, whereas always choosing the most likely outcome would collapse this uncertainty. \item We compute summary statistics of arm performance across repeated selections, such as mean reward, rather than examining variability in individual selections.
-This approach better captures uncertainty about an arm's overall performance, which is most relevant for exploration. \end{enumerate}
+This preserves the model's implicit understanding of uncertainty, whereas always choosing the most likely outcome does not. \item At each decision-time, instead of sampling a single reward per action, we consider an aggregate statistic: the average of the imputed rewards over time.
+This approach better captures uncertainty about an action's overall performance, which is most relevant for exploration. \end{enumerate}